-This chapter demonstrates the existing transport models in HARMONY pilot areas and identifies how these models could be leveraged within the project.
+This chapter first provides a short overview of the HARMONY Model Suite, then demonstrates the existing transport models in HARMONY pilot areas and identifies how these models could be leveraged within the project for the operational level.
 HARMONY has as partners six metropolitan areas situated on six of the TEN-T corridors.
 The two trailblazing metropolitan areas are ROT (NL) and OXS (UK), the two aspiring metropolitan areas are TUR (IT), and ATH (GR), and the two follower areas are TRIK (GR), and GZM (GZM; POL).
-Since the Modelling suite of HARMONY platform will be implemented for the trailblazing and aspiring areas, in this section a review of simulation models in Trikala and GZM has been omitted.